Sezze: History

-According to a legend, the city was founded by the mythical hero Hercules, after his victory over the Lestrigones, a population of giant cannibals living in southern Lazio.
-The town coat of arms features the white Nemean lion which Hercules slew in the first labor.
+According to a legend, the mythical hero Hercules founded the city after his victory over the Lestrigones, a population of giant cannibals living in southern Lazio.
+The town coat of arms features the white Nemean lion, which Hercules slew in the first labor.

 The historical Setia appeared around the 5th century BC as the Volscan settlement member of the Latin League.
-It became a Roman colony in 382 BC, and flourished because of its strategic and commercial position near the "pedemontana" way and the Appian Way, the road that connected Rome to southern Italy.
+It became a Roman colony in 382 BC and flourished because of its strategic and commercial position near the "pedemontana" way and the Appian Way, the road that connected Rome to southern Italy.

 During the Civil War between Gaius Marius and Sulla, Setia supported the former and was later punished by the victorious Sulla (82 BC).
-In the Imperial period Setia was famous for its villas, and its wines were praised by Martial, Juvenal and Cicero.
+In the Imperial period Setia was famous for its villas, and Martial, Juvenal and Cicero praised its wines.

-According to Plutarch, Roman dictator Julius Caesar had plans to drain the wetlands around the city to create new farmland however he was assassinated before these plans could come to fruition.
-While not directly stated, it could be assumed this land would be cultivating grapes for the cities wine production.
+According to Plutarch, Roman dictator Julius Caesar had plans to drain the wetlands around Sezze to create new farmland, but was assassinated before these plans could come to fruition.
+His intention was probably to cultivate grapes for wine production.

-In the early Middle Ages the city had a troubled life due to its location near the main road of communication.
-But in 956 it was freed from the Papal authority and organized itself as a commune with laws of its own.
+In the early Middle Ages, Sezze experienced trouble due to its location near the main road of communication.
+But in 956 it was freed from the Papal authority and organized itself as a commune with its own laws.
 Later, several popes sojourned in Sezze, including Gregory VII (1073), Paschal II (1116) and Lucius III (1182).

-The semi-autonomous status lasted until the city, after decades of skirmishes and wars with neighboring Sermoneta and Priverno, was conquered by the troops of the Caetani family in 1381.
-After 12 years the Setini revolted and exterminated the occupiers and, once free, they returned under the protection of the Pope.
+The semi-autonomous status lasted until, after decades of skirmishes and wars with neighboring Sermoneta and Priverno, Sezze was conquered by the troops of the Caetani family in 1381.
+After 12 years, the Setini revolted and exterminated the occupiers and, once free, they returned to the Pope's protection.

-In 1656, after suffering the ravages of plague, and raids from Spanish and Austrian troops, the population was reduced by half.
+In 1656, after suffering the ravages of plague and raids from Spanish and Austrian troops, the population was reduced by half.

-In 1690 one of the first academies in Italy, the scientific-literary Academy of the "Abbozzati", was founded in Sezze.
+In 1690, one of Italy's first academies, the scientific-literary Academy of the Abbozzati, was founded in Sezze.

 In 1798 all of Lazio was occupied by French troops.
 The Setini rebelled, exterminating the garrison: they avoided a bitter revenge only by paying a large sum of money.

 In the late 19th century the city was annexed to the newly formed Kingdom of Italy.

-During World War II some churches and buildings in the historical center were destroyed by the American bombardments.
+During World War II, American bombardment destroyed some churches and buildings in the historical center.